24 Feb Scorpion River

 Estimated reading time — 9 minutes

 I’d always been afraid of Scorpion River.
 Ever since I was eight, I’d gone with my aunt, uncle, and older cousin into the wilderness of southern Arizona where we’d spend two nights in their rickety, blue, camper.
 We weren’t alone.
 Around ten other families joined us for that December weekend.
 The adults sat around the fire, swapping stories of better days, back when the economy was stable and kids respected their elders.
-The seven or so of us children quickly grew bored of the talk and went exploring.
+The seven or so of us children quickly grew bored with the talk and went exploring.

 To call Scorpion River a river was an overstatement.
 Water only ran there once or twice a year.
 The rest of the time it was just an expanse of sand.
 Our campsite was close to the river, yet the sandy cliffs meant that one had to fight through half a mile of cat claws and ancient mesquite trees to get to it.